mlrober/acupunture-notes/README.md

   - Feels like pee but urine doesn't come
   - Urine comes immediately after peeing
   - Urine goes without control before reaching toilet

+## Small_Intestine

+Small Intestine is located in the center of abdominal cavity straight behind the amblicus.
+It is of 17 ft long out of 22 ft long food pipe from mouth to aenas.
+There are 3 layers in small intestine are as
+- Deodinum
+	- Front part of SI and is Connected with Stomach.
+Food digested in stomach will reach here slowly and reaches the next level.
+	- Digestive fluids from pancreas, gall bladder will flow in depends on the type of food enters
+- Giginium
+	- is the center of SI and burns out any hard particle enters here
+	- Villeis will slowly make movement and absorbs the nutrients from the food and passes it to blood
+	- Center of Digestive system that secrets blood in the body
+	- once absorbs the food and the remaining junk will be send it to next layer
+- Ilium
+	- It absorbs the remaining nutrients in the food and passes the waste into large intestine with the help of "Appendice"

+Effects
+- Causes Amblical Hernea, Right or Left Hernea and Hydrocil
+- If the waste remained in SI, it loses the gripness and intestine will come down from its position

+## Spleen

+Spleen is located in the abdominal cavity on the left side behind the stomach and is attached to the bones.

+Main Functions
+- Exchange energy between stomach and spleen
+- Saves energy and helps active throughout the day
+- Creates WBC

+Spleen stores the QI energy from the food which is used to create hunger, thurst, transmitting digested food to SI etc.

+It abosrbs the instant energy or glucose from the food that fell in stomach and mixes it into blood which then circulated to heart and lungs.

+It creates trigger to stomach by supplying a fluid and then abosorbs the energy that is digested by stomach and stores the food energy in it, acts as a energy storage.

+Spleen saves the damaged, used or broken RBC cells from blood and converts into WBC.

+Effects
+- Feeling too much hungry or not feeling hungry
+- Feeling thursty or not feeling thursty
+- Able to eat food into stomach or getting vomit when ate food
+- Food gets digested or not and feeling stomach heavy and not able to breath properly
+- Getting Sweat during eating or feeling like sleepy or padapadapu